DorisChen-ZJU/Multicopper-oxidase-mediated-single-carbon-insertion-for-skeletal-remodeling/README.md

 # Multicopper-oxidase-mediated-single-carbon-insertion-for-skeletal-remodeling
-The optimized structures of DFT calculations
+The optimized structures of all stationary states presented in manuscript: Multicopper oxidase mediated single carbon insertion for skeletal remodeling.